peachjar/action-run-migrations/README.md

 Run migrations in one of Peachjar's environments.
 If you are not Peachjar, this will be no help to you!

+Note:  this module has been configured to trigger deployments of images from the repository using this migration (does not support Quay -- assuming we are migrating away from it).

 ## Usage

 Default usage assumes there is a `package.json` in the repository with the `peachjar.migrations` property: